-Historically, McFarland Unified Schools District has adopted a seven year cycle for curriculum framework and standards development for the adoption of instructional materials and texts.
-The District chose to delay adoption during the phase of the state adoption of common core standards.
-As the standards are adopted and textbooks reflecting common core standards become available, the District is resuming the seven year cycle for adoption.
+McFarland Unified Schools District has adopted a seven year cycle for curriculum framework and standards development for the adoption of instructional materials and texts.
 The courses of study, frameworks, standards, and curriculum are in alignment with that of the district's comprehensive high school.
-San Joaquin High School meets Williams Act compliance requirements..
+McFarland Independent School meets Williams Act compliance.